oauth-wg/oauth-step-up-authn-challenge/draft-ietf-oauth-step-up-authn-challenge.md

 .# Abstract

-It is not uncommon for resource servers to require different authentication strengths or freshness according to the characteristics of a request.
+It is not uncommon for resource servers to require different authentication strengths or recentness according to the characteristics of a request.
 This document introduces a mechanism for a resource server to signal to a client that the authentication event associated with the access token of the current request doesn't meet its authentication requirements and specify how to meet them.
-This document also codifies a mechanism for a client to request that an authorization server achieve a specific authentication strength or freshness when processing an authorization request.
+This document also codifies a mechanism for a client to request that an authorization server achieve a specific authentication strength or recentness when processing an authorization request.

 {mainmatter}